-Deepak Gupta is the founder of Gupta Wessler, a boutique law firm focused on Supreme Court, appellate, and complex litigation.
+Deepak Gupta is the founder of Gupta Wessler LLP, a law firm focused on Supreme Court, appellate, and complex litigation.
 He is a veteran advocate before the U.S. Supreme Court and has handled cases before all thirteen federal circuits, state supreme courts nationwide, and numerous trial courts, and has testified before the U.S. Senate, the U.S. House of Representatives, and the Presidential Commission on the Supreme Court.
-Deepak is also a lecturer at Harvard Law School, where he regularly teaches a seminar on the Supreme Court’s arbitration jurisprudence and has served as an instructor in the Harvard Supreme Court Litigation Clinic and teaches seminars on forced arbitration, the civil justice system, and public interest entrepreneurship.
+Deepak is also a lecturer at Harvard Law School, where he helps lead the Harvard Supreme Court Litigation Clinic and teaches seminars on forced arbitration, the civil justice system, and public interest entrepreneurship.

 Much of Deepak’s two-decade legal career has focused on ensuring access to justice for consumers, workers, servicemembers, veterans, and communities injured by corporate or governmental wrongdoing.
 He has worked with a wide variety of clients and co-counsel, including leading trial firms, national nonprofit organizations, labor unions, individuals, small businesses, state and local governments, and public officials at all levels.
 His generalist appellate practice routinely spans a broad range of fields, including administrative law, constitutional law, and consumers’ and workers’ rights.